Tungtran0310/External-DB-Dummy-Plugin-for-WordPress/README.md

-# 🧪 External DB Dummy Plugin for WordPress
+# External DB Dummy Plugin for WordPress

-This plugin demonstrates how to connect a WordPress plugin to one or more **external databases**, using basic hardcoded connection pooling logic (no GUI, no config screen).
+This repo demonstrates how to connect a WordPress plugin to one or more **external databases**, using basic hardcoded connection pooling logic (no GUI, no config screen).

 ## 🧠 Idea

 - WordPress core continues to use its **main database (DB1)**
 - This plugin connects to an **external database (DB2)** with custom logic
-- Heavy plugin data (e.g. products, prices, logs, etc.) can be stored outside of the main WP DB
+- Heavy plugin data (e.g. products, prices, logs, etc.) can be stored outside of the main WP database
 - Helps reduce **bloat and performance load** on the main WordPress database

 ## 💡 Example Use Case

-Imagine you're building a big plugin like a shop, a CRM, or a directory.
+Imagine you're building a large plugin like a shop, a CRM, or a directory.
 Instead of dumping thousands of rows into `wp_postmeta`, your plugin uses a separate database.

 This project shows **how to do that with a minimal setup**.

-## 📦 Structure
+## 📦 Idea Folder

+Under the folder `the-idea/` you will find this hardcoded example:

 ```

-wp-external-db-dummy-plugin/
+External-DB-Dummy-Plugin-for-WordPress/
+└── the-idea/
-├── wp-external-db-dummy-plugin.php   ← Main plugin file
+    ├── plugin-core.php      ← Simple example plugin file
     ├── db-config.php        ← Hardcoded DB hosts + weights
-├── external-db.php                   ← Connection pooling logic
+    └── external-db.php      ← Connection pooling logic
-└── README.md                         ← This file

 ````

----

 ## 🔧 `db-config.php`